pyrossh/pacos/readme.md

 ### Types

-**nil**

-The nil type is used to represent types that are nilable

 **any**

 The any type is an empty trait and is used to represent all types

 **error**

-The error type is an trait that represents all Error types
+The error type is a trait that represents all Error types

 **bool**